pal1000/mesa-dist-win/buildscript/readme.md

 The script acts like a Wizard asking for the following during execution:
 - architecture for which you want to build mesa - type "y " for x64, otherwise x86 is selected;
 - if you need to build LLVM.
 You only need to do it once for each architecture you target when new version is out and this doesn't happen very often;
+- if you want to build S3 texture compression library;

+Only asked if mingw-w64 is detected and library source code is present in the appropriate location
 - if you want to build mesa or quit;
 - if want to build OpenSWR driver.